30 companies investigated for excessive price hikes

-The National Consumer Commission (NCC), working jointly with the Competition Commission, has launched an investigation into allegations of excessive price hikes by 30 retailers from various provinces in the country since the outbreak of coronavirus (Covid-19).
+The National Consumer Commission (NCC), working jointly with the Competition Commission, has launched an investigation into allegations of excessive price hikes by 30 retailers from various provinces in the country since the Covid-19 outbreak.

 The NCC is currently investigating 19 retailers, while the Competition Commission investigates 11 retailers.